Kanrin Maru: Japanese embassy to the US

-The official objective of the mission was to send the first ever Japanese embassy to the US, and to ratify the new treaty of Friendship, Commerce, and Navigation between the United States and Japan.
+The official objective of the mission was to send the first ever Japanese embassy to the US, and to ratify the new Treaty of Amity and Commerce.

 Reclamation of the Bonin Islands

-In January 1861, "Kanrin Maru" was dispatched to the Bonin Islands, also known as Ogasawara Islands in Japanese.
+In January 1861, Kanrin Maru was dispatched to the Bonin Islands, also known as Ogasawara Islands in Japanese.
 A navigator aboard the diplomatic mission, Bankichi Matsuoka was sent to survey the islands.
 The shogunate of Japan first claimed the Pacific islands and its multi-ethnical settler community in the face of competing Western empires.
 The islands had previously been claimed by Britain, and the United States had considered making them a navy base.
-The flagship "Kanrin Maru" was put to use in a display of military power reminiscent of the arrival of Commodore Perry's black ships in Japan just a few years earlier.
+As the flagship, Kanrin Maru was put to use in a display of military power reminiscent of the arrival of Commodore Matthew C. Perry's black ships in Japan just a few years earlier.

 Boshin war

 By the end of 1867, the Bakufu was attacked by pro-imperial forces, initiating the Boshin War which led to the Meiji Restoration.
-Towards the end of the conflict, in September 1868, after several defeats by the Bakufu, Kanrin Maru was one of the eight modern ships led by Enomoto Takeaki towards the northern part of Japan, in his final attempt to wage a counter-attack against pro-imperial forces.
+Towards the end of the conflict, in September 1868, after several defeats by the Bakufu, Kanrin Maru was one of the eight modern ships taken by Enomoto Takeaki in his final attempt to wage a counter-attack against pro-imperial forces.

-The fleet encountered a typhoon on its way northward, and Kanrin Maru, having suffered damage, was forced to take refuge in Shimizu harbour, where she was captured by Imperial forces, who bombarded and boarded the ship notwithstanding a white flag of surrender, and put the skeleton crew aboard to the sword.
+The fleet encountered a typhoon on its way northward, and Kanrin Maru was forced to take refuge in Shimizu harbour, where she was captured by Imperial forces, who bombarded and boarded the ship notwithstanding a white flag of surrender, and killed her crew.

-Enomoto Takeaki finally surrendered in May 1869, and after the end of the conflict, Kanrin Maru was used by the new Imperial government for the development of the northern island of Hokkaido.
+Following Enomoto's surrender in Hakodate ending the war, Kanrin Maru was transferred from the Ministry of War to the Ministry of Civil Affairs and its Hokkaido Development Commission in 1869.
+In 1871, she was loaned to a private shipping company contracted to transport settlers from Sendai to Hokkaido under the command of American captains.

-She was lost there in a typhoon in 1871, at Esashi.
+Loss of Kanrin Maru

-Kanrin Maru today
+There are conflicting reports regarding her loss following her grounding and subsequent sinking off Cape Saraki in Kikonai, Hokkaido.
+While it was reported in Tokyo that she was lost in a storm, modern research cannot find evidence of a storm on or about 20 September 1871, and reports have suggested that the captain may have been inebriated, and the government buried the actual cause to avoid a diplomatic incident.